jacann/Physics-Notes/README.md

 # AP Physics C: Mechanics Notes
  TI-Nspire Notes for the AP Physics C: Mechanics.
 I'll do my best to update them with new content by the Monday following each unit test, and as we learn new equations.
-You can contact me at jannes@cps.edu with any suggestions or feedback.

  <!--![image](https://github.com/user-attachments/assets/e11688c8-1dfb-4f71-a299-ea3e08920d92)
  ![image](https://github.com/user-attachments/assets/a5b8491b-0d4d-4466-b716-2d48a586038c)